41.2 RESEARCH POINTS (RPs)

 41.86 LESSER RESULTS: A player may choose to implement a lower-ranked research result if he wishes, including a "No Effect" result if it is available.

-41.87 PREWAR RESEARCH: At the start of the campaign game, the following research results and modifiers apply:
+41.87 PREWAR RESEARCH: At the start of the campaign game:

 41.88 GENERAL APPLICABILITY OF WESTERN ALLIED RESEARCH RESULTS: Jet, air range, torpedo and ASW technology research tables list both Britain and the U.S. as eligible researching major powers.
 The Western Allies may only roll for each of these projects once per year, but the results apply to both Western Allied major powers.